 “There are not one hundred people in the United States who hate The Catholic Church, but there are millions who hate what they wrongly perceive the Catholic Church to be.” ~ Fulton Sheen

-Sad to say but this quote explains how I was made aware of the Catholic Church was passed on to me.
+Sad to say but this quote explains how any knowledge of the Catholic Church was passed on to me.
 Wrongly perceived by those in my family and life, the Catholic Faith was wrongly conveyed to me and this led to a distorted view of it.

 I never really had an experience with any other Faith beliefs.
-We did attend the Assemblies of God churches sometimes but, they held a lot of the same beliefs we did.
+We did attend the Assemblies of God churches sometimes but, they held a lot of the same beliefs as the Pentecostal religion.

-But, as far as the Catholic Church is concerned I didn’t really know much.
+As far as the Catholic Church is concerned, I didn’t really know much.
 All I knew was what I had been told by my mother and those around me.
 I was told that they had statues of saints and Mary in their churches.
-Also, I was told that they not only worshiped & prayed to them.
+Also, I was told that they worshiped & prayed to them.

 I was also led to believe that Catholics followed the Pope, who could be classified as the ‘anti-christ‘ in the eyes of many protestants.
 They had to tell a priest their sins in something called confession.
-And with all of these things they were probably on their way to live eternally in hell.
+And because of all these horrible actions, they were probably on their way to live eternally in hell.